angeldollface/peekaboo/README.markdown

 Since I recently installed Arch Linux on my main machine and I didn't have a program to open images, I thought I'd write one in the best language in the world and the Tauri framework.
 Enjoy. :heart_on_fire:

+## TO DO :pick:

+- Implement automatic window-scaling.
+- Add text to hint at dragging and dropping images.

 ## STATUS :warning:

 ***THIS PROJECT IS STILL HEAVILY W.I.P.***